-The administration and teaching of the programme will be conducted in the new Centre for Medicine building.
+The administration and teaching of the programme will be conducted in the new George Davies Centre.
 In addition to the classrooms for teaching delivery, the building includes computer rooms and space for self-directed study with 24-hour access for postgraduate students.
-A close relationship with the local NHS (providers and commissioning groups) is secured through the co-location of the teaching team in the Centre for Medicine with the Leicestershire Improvement, Innovation and Patient Safety (LIIPS) Unit, a partnership between Leicestershire's healthcare and academic organisations to support the improvement of quality and safety in healthcare locally.
-It will provide opportunities for collaborative dissertation projects focused on developing, implementing and evaluating interventions to improve real-world quality and safety.
+A close relationship with the local NHS (providers and commissioning groups) exists and provides opportunities for collaborative dissertation projects focused on developing, implementing and evaluating interventions to improve real-world quality and safety.